vacu9708/Tools-etc/Fundamental knowledge/Authorization.md

 3. The server sends the JWT to the client, typically in the response body or as a cookie.
 The client verifies the signature using the public key.
 ### Authentification
 1. The client sends the JWT in the HTTP header
-2. The server checks that the token has not expired and verifies the signature using the server's private key(by comparing the received message and the decrypted signature)
+2. The server checks that the token has not expired and verifies the signature using the server's private key(by checking if the recalculated signature matches the signature in the JWT)
 3. The server sends the requested data to the client.

 ## Session-cookie VS JWT in authorization